 We nurture each child's development, knowing that each child is unique with individual patterns and timing of growth.
 Our preschool and kindergarten provide children a safe haven in which they will develop the joy of learning and a sense of community.
 Our goal is to provide a learning environment characterized by Christian love, acceptance, and encouragement where each child can develop a strong sense of self-worth and growth to the fullest potential.

 We teach that Jesus Christ is our Savior and friend.

 Love, learn, live in Christ.

 Nativity Preschool and Kindergarten (NPK) is an outreach ministry of Lutheran Church of the Nativity.
-We follow the Buncombe County School schedule for holidays and snow days with some exceptions.
-The preschool and kindergarten operates on a nine-month schedule but does not take the same teacher work days as scheduled by Buncombe County or Henderson County.
+The preschool and kindergarten operates on a nine-month schedule – September through May.

 NPK accepts children using the NC state age cut off of August 31.
-Children should be fifteen months, two years, three years, or four years of age before that date to be enrolled in preschool classes.
+Children should be two years, three years, or four years of age before that date to be enrolled in preschool classes.
+For the toddler class, students may enroll in the middle of the year when they reach 15 months and they are walking.
+They will repeat that toddler class if they don’t turn 2 by August 31.
 Students should be 5 by September 25 to enroll in our Kindergarten.
 Students turning 5 between August 31 and September 25 will use the year as a transition year.

 Please make sure that your child's teacher is aware of any allergies and has instructions in case of an allergic reaction.
 NPK is a peanut and nut (cashews, walnuts, almonds, pecans, etc.) free environment.